JonPSmith/AuthPermissions.AspNetCore/README.md

 - Contains an admin services to sync the authentication provider users with  AuthP's users.
 - Has a comprehensive set of admin services to manage AuthP's Roles, Tenants and Users.

-The AuthP is an open-source library under the MIT licence (and remain as a open-source library for ever) and the NuGet package can be [found here](https://www.nuget.org/packages/AuthPermissions.AspNetCore/).

-The documentation can be found in the [GitHub wiki](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki) and see [ReleaseNotes](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/ReleaseNotes.md) for details of changes.
-There is also a [roadmap discussion](https://github.com/JonPSmith/AuthPermissions.AspNetCore/discussions/2) containing the plans for this library.

 ## Example code in this repo